TheHeartstriker/Portfolio/Portfolio/src/views/scriptorium/articles/polySvgArticle.md

+# Building a Mouse-Responsive SVG Polygon Background with JavaScript and CSS

 This article will go over how to transform a static SVG image into a cool mouse responsive background!
 It can be used as a cool add on for a hero for portfolios, interactive websites, or even in more professional settings if you're feeling like creating something interesting.
 More specifically, this article is about manipulating a polygon background generated from Haikei, a free SVG pattern and effect generation resource.

-# The Idea
+## The Idea

 The goal is to have a Haikei polygon background change colors on mouse hover.
 When a user hovers their mouse over the SVG image, the triangles below subtly change color, with a lesser effect on the immediately surrounding triangles.
 We can implement a few different interesting effects, such as darkening the surrounding triangles, lightening them, or adding glow effects.
 There is a CodePen at the end if you just want to see the result!
 Or just want to see any code I gloss over here.

-# Getting our background ready
+## Getting our background ready

 Ok, let's go over where to go if you want to follow along.
 Here is the resource: https://app.haikei.app.
 Below is the image I will be using.